Aleksei Gastev: Poetry

 Gastev's Poeziia rabochego udara, (Poetry of the worker's blow), was the first book published by Proletkult in 1918.

 Most of Gastev's poems may be fairly labeled prose poetry.
 The rhythm is usually not organized enough to qualify for verse, the rhyme is absent, the poems are written in the form of prose pieces.
-However, the use of metaphor, lyrical expressiveness, and repetitiveness of syntax undoubtedly make Gastev a true lyrical poet, with influences ranging from Verhaeren and Walt Whitman to the Russian Futurists.
+However, the use of metaphor, lyrical expressiveness, and repetitiveness of syntax undoubtedly make Gastev a true lyrical poet, with influences ranging from Émile Verhaeren and Walt Whitman to the Russian Futurists.

 Gastev's poetry energetically celebrates industrialization, announcing an era of a new type of human, trained by the overall mechanization of everyday life.
 In the 1920s Gastev abandoned his literary work completely, dedicating himself to his scientific management research.
 However, many of his later publications on non-poetic topics are written in the expressive language of prose poems.

 Arrest and death

 On September 8, 1938, Gastev was arrested on false charges of "counter-revolutionary terrorist activity".
 He was detained in a Moscow prison and sentenced to death by a speedy trial on April 14, 1939.
 There was no defense attorney and no possibility to appeal against the decision, as was common during the Great Purge.
 On April 15, 1939, Gastev was shot to death in the suburbs of Moscow.

 October 1, 1941, the date of Gastev's death given by some sources, is based on false information given by the authorities to Gastev's family prior to 1991.
 No reliable information about Gastev's fate after his arrest was available until the KGB archive, where the interrogation and trial documents were kept, became accessible to relatives in the early 1990s.